chirpstack/chirpstack-ansible-playbook/README.md

 1. Confirm that you have a working Vagrant setup.

+2. Update [host_vars/vagrant.yml](host_vars/vagrant.yml) so that the `BAND` matches your region.

-2. Within the root of this repository execute the following command:
+3. Within the root of this repository execute the following command:

     ```bash
     vagrant up